PisterLab/micromissiles-unity/docs/Simulation_Configuration_Guide.md

 The model configurations define the physical and performance characteristics of interceptor and threat models.
 The default models provided can be customized to suit your simulation goals.

 > [!IMPORTANT]
-> To understand the impact of aerodynamics/flight model parameters, refer to the [Simulator Physics section of the Simulator Overview](Simulator_Overview.md#simulator-physics).
+> To understand the impact of aerodynamics/flight model parameters, refer to the [Simulator Physics](./Simulator_Overview.md#physics).

 ### Structure